Demand Side Employment Initiative (DSEI)

 For more information, please reach out to DSEI@dor.ca.gov

-Earn and Learn Participants:
+Earn and Learn Programs:

 Human Resources Training and Collateral

-California specific certificate program for HR professionals for building inclusive workspaces
+California specific certificate program for HR professionals for building inclusive workspaces.

 • This California-specific certificate program aims to expand knowledge and awareness of building inclusive workplaces by engaging learners who are future and current HR professionals and learning managers.